BinaryInk/Set-HyprlandTheme/README.md

 ### Dot-sourcing

-This script can also be dot-sourced into a session's scope; this can be useful for including in the profile.
+This script can also be dot-sourced into a session's scope; this can be useful for including in a user profile.

 > **IMPORTANT:**
 >